What is the Best Way to Ship Furniture to Australia?

 Australia is a leading destination for emigration and thousands of Britons are relocating there every single year.
 If you are considering moving Down Under, you’ll probably want to know how best to transport your belongings.

-All consignments are unloaded from the shipping container on arrival.
-It is not possible for the shipping container that is loaded in the UK to be placed at the delivery address in Australia.
-All household goods and subject to a physical examination by the Australia Quarantine Inspection Services (AQIS) and they can hold things for up to 14 working days.
+Please note: All consignments are unloaded from the shipping container on arrival in Australia.
+It is not possible for the shipping container that is loaded in the UK to be placed at the delivery address in Australia without it being opened and inspected.
+All household goods are subject to a physical examination by the Australia Quarantine Inspection Services (AQIS) and they can hold things for up to 14 working days.

 - Sea Freight

-Sea freight really is the best mode of shipment.
+Sea freight really is the best mode of shipment for moving your belongings to Australia.
 The internal height of most shipping containers is around 8ft, so tall items like a wardrobe can stand upright and the contents will barely move.

-The average price of moving from the UK to Australia is £4,000- £5,000 excluding insurance.
+The average price of shipping furniture from the UK to Australia is £6,000- £8,000 excluding insurance.
 This is based on a 20ft container which roughly fits all the contents of a 3-bedroom house, (assuming it cleared customs and was delivered to residence, unpacked and unwrapped).

 - Time duration